coredevsushant/mcp.example/README.md

 - You can extend the API to support `POST`, `PUT`, etc., and Claude will pick up those too (if described in your OpenAPI spec).
 - This is a great starter template to build your own Claude-interactive backends.

 ---

-## 🤝 Contributing

-PRs are welcome!
-Feel free to fork and extend.

----